YMV is the epitome of homeschooling done right.

 This is a three-year sequence of classes focused on play-based learning with classroom instruments, singing, and movement.

-• Elem Choir (3rd-5th gr) Tuesday only 1:00
+• Elem Choir (3rd-5th gr) Tuesday only 11:00

-$56/mo plus $15 supply fee (music)
+$56/mo plus $15 supply fee (music) directly to the teacher

 Ms. Brandy Bollen